Epidemic Population Games And Perturbed Best Response Dynamics: Simulations

-\item By surveying randomly selected agents on their strategy choice with a constant reward vector $r$, the planner computes the sample mean of the survey outcomes.
-Using \eqref{eq:upper_bound_of_ER} and Proposition~\ref{proposition:estimated_perturbation_parameter}, it estimates the upper and lower bounds of $\mu$.
+\item By surveying randomly selected agents on their strategy choices with the reward vector $r = \tilde r + \tilde c (I)$, where $\tilde r$ is a constant vector and $I$ denotes the current infectious population, the planner computes the sample mean of the survey outcomes.
+Using Proposition~\ref{prop:parameter_estimation}, it then estimates the upper and lower bounds of $\mu$ for a given confidence level.

-\item After estimating the value of $\mu$ satisfying any required accuracy, the planner computes the optimal solution $r^\ast, \beta^\ast$ to \eqref{eq:computing_r_ast} and revises $\bar r, \bar \beta$ using the solution.
-Based on \eqref{eq:upper_bound_on_infectious_fraction}, with revised $\bar r, \bar \beta$ and estimated $\mu$, the planner can establish the anytime bound on the infectious fraction $I\st$ of the population. \end{enumerate}
+\item After estimating the value of $\mu$ satisfying any required accuracy and confidence level, the planner computes the optimal solution $r^\ast, \beta^\ast$ for \eqref{eq:betadef} and revises $\bar r, \bar \beta$ accordingly.
+Using the revised $\bar r, \bar \beta$ and estimated $\mu$, the planner can establish the anytime bound on the infectious population $I\st$ based on \eqref{eq:upper_bound_on_infectious_fraction}.